ContainerSolutions/terraform-examples/.github/pull_request_template.md

-Link issues resolved by this:
+Link related issues:
-Resolves #
+- Resolves # (if merging this resolves the issue)
+- Progress towards # (if it's incremental progress)

 Changes/added features:
 -